trailheadapps/dreamhouse-lwc/README.md

 8. In App Launcher, select the **Dreamhouse** app.

+## Sample Data Import
+Properties inserted using the Salesforce CLI will appear as listed on TODAY() - 10 days.
+If you want to have this value randomized, perform the data import from the app Settings tab instead.

 ## Optional Installation Instructions

 This repository contains several files that are relevant if you want to integrate modern web development tooling to your Salesforce development processes, or to your continuous integration/continuous deployment processes.